miguelchata/pirates/README.md

 - To buy resources it's necessary to have gold
 - After calculate return amount of gold of the purchase
 - Inputs for three resources
+- help how resource it's necessary to level up